laabsky/DonationTracker/projectPlan.md

 ### Week 8

 - [ ] Weekly journal entry
-- [ ] Integration with google maps api
+- [ ] Integration with calendar api
 - [ ] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.

 ### Week 9